 My studies of the healing arts, movement/sound-based therapeutics, and cultural/historical/ceremonial perspectives of movement/sound continued parallel to my work in human services.
 Some of my teachers had backgrounds in areas such as dance anthropology, ethnomusicology, or other sciences and also a deep reverence for the mystical elements that exist in our world and beyond.
 In 2010, I began teaching movement/sound-based classes and workshops at yoga studios, public health programs, conferences, colleges, and other community-based settings.

 Over time found myself gravitating back to fully immersing back into the performing arts as an artist, educator, technician, and administrator.
-The years of immersion into other perspectives of movement and sound continue to flow through me and inform my work.
+The years of immersion into other perspectives of movement and sound continue to flow through me and inform my research & work.

-Areas of Studies
+Areas of Training/Studies

 ~Dance: Ballet/Pointe, Contemporary, Jazz, Post Modern, Tap (Broadway/Rhythm)

-~Music Production: High school graduation project of recording/mixing a song.
-College classes in sound design, recording, and live sound engineering.
+recording/mixing a song.
+College classes in sound design, music production, music theory and live sound engineering.
+Grrrls 2 The Front Sound Tech/Engineer Training with Dan Richardson/The Stone Church.

 -Frame Drums, Polyrhythms & Vocalizations: Yousif Sheronick & Glen Valez